DataTalksClub/mlops-zoomcamp/README.md

 * Register in [our Slack](https://datatalks.club/slack.html) and join the `#course-mlops-zoomcamp` channel
 * Subscribe to [our YouTube channel](https://youtube.com/c/datatalksclub)

-**Is it going to be live?**

-No and yes.
-There will be two parts:

-* Lectures: Pre-recorded, you can watch them when it's convenient for you.
-* Office hours: Live on Mondays (17:00 CET), but recorded, so you can watch later.

-**I just joined.
-Can I still get a certificate?**

-* To get a certificate, you need to complete a project
-* There will be two attempts to do a project
-* First: in July, second: in August
-* If you manage to finish all the materials till August, and successfully finish the project, you'll get the certificate

 ## Supporters and partners